About Music Therapy

 Music therapy can be used to promote your child’s personal growth and development in a fun, motivating way.
 Music therapists use music as a tool.
 It is tailored to meet individual needs and can offer support in a number of key areas:

 In New Zealand, Registered Music Therapists are trained health professionals with a Master of Music Therapy degree.
 They participate in ongoing Professional Development, clinical supervision and hold a practising certificate issued by Music Therapy New Zealand.
 You can find out more about Music Therapy in New Zealand by visiting the Music Therapy New Zealand website.

 There are many different music therapy approaches.
-At the Little Musical Caravan, I am strongly client-centred.
+At the Little Musical Caravan, I am strongly child-centred.
 Whilst I work closely with support teams, I use a strengths-based approach.
 This means that I build on existing strengths and interests.
 I am also passionate about inclusion.
 I believe that we should value the contributions of all learners and value diverse ways of being.
 I work to build connections between the children I work with and the wider community.
 I also think about how surrounding social systems and environments might be developed or adapted to improve outcomes for children.

 The Little Musical Caravan

 The concept of a mobile music studio began in 2019.
 I have a keen interest in providing inclusive music therapy within mainstream schools.
 There were barriers to this, such as lack of a suitable space in schools.
 Where a space was available it was often a shared space with furniture that had to be rearranged or where there were likely to be interruptions.
 Instruments were limited by what could be carried from car to classroom.
 My purpose and function within schools was also not immediately obvious.
 A traveling and very visible music therapy space was a good solution.

 At the beginning of 2020, I began the journey to buy and renovate a retro 1960 caravan.
 You can follow the renovation journey on our Facebook page @littlemusicalcaravan.